graceyw/ML-PlanktonIdentifier/README.md

 #### Visualizing an Activation Gradient

 ## Possible Next Steps
-- Expanding to more categories of plankton (right now we're only working with 9, but there are over 50 types cataloged in the 2014 dataset alone)
+- Expanding to more categories of plankton (right now we're only working with 9, but there are over 50 types cataloged in the 2014 dataset alone).
+This would be more challenging because we chose to work with the plankton with the most images (at least 1000) but many categories of plankton had orders of magnitude less than that.
 - Expanding to additional year's datasets (we worked with 2014 and expanded to 2013, but there there are datasets dating back to 2006)
 - If there were timestamps on the data, it could be interesting to analyze how types of plankton vary seasonally